The following Statement was made on Monday 29 June in the House of Commons.

 My Lords, I declare my interest, as listed in the register, as a social care provider in Leicester.
 I am currently in Leicester and I have listened to noble Lords very carefully.
 Perhaps I may quickly pick up on a number of points.
 We in Leicester consistently pointed out to our local authorities and to the mayor and his councillors that they should look at areas where we believed there would be peaks in outbreaks of the virus, particularly in factories.
 We were totally ignored.
-We have raised the communications issue over and again, and we have been totally ignored.
+We have raised the communications issue over and over again, and we have been totally ignored.
 Now that the data is coming in and is being shared properly, will my noble friend confirm that there will be strong and swift enforcement in areas where we know that breaches have gone on, are going on and continue to go on, so that other parts of the community stay well protected?

 My noble friend points to the crux of the matter, which is that the correct response to such a local outbreak requires careful collaboration between PHE, with its expertise, insight and data, and local leaders, who have local insight, regulatory muscle and influence.
 Her account of talking to the mayor and raising these issues is very important and interesting.
 All I can say is that we are now focused on making sure that PHE and the local authorities in Leicester work together very closely.
 We have learned lessons in this area.
 Certainly, outbreaks in some other towns and cities have been handled with a higher degree of collaboration at an early stage.